moby/moby/docs/reference/commandline/pull.md

     Pull an image or a repository from the registry

-      -a, --all-tags=false    Download all tagged images in the repository --untrusted=true        Skip image verification
+      -a, --all-tags=false          Download all tagged images in the repository --disable-content-trust=true  Skip image verification

 Most of your images will be created on top of a base image from the [Docker Hub](https://hub.docker.com) registry.